GeekTrainer/learn-django/Module5/Module5_Unit4.md

     return render(request, 'contact.html', {'form': form})
 ```

 Since this is a new type of request we are creating another view for processing the form.
-As you can see above we are importing the name of the class that was created for the form, and we have created the definition that will be called when the template is sending a request.
+As you can see above we are importing the name of the class that was created for the form and we have created the definition that will be called when the template is sending a request.

 If the request happens to be `GET` then it will simply return a blank form that is ready for user input, but if the request is a `POST` it will automatically check if the data submitted is valid by executing the statement `if form.is_valid()`.
 If the data is valid it will continue to execute that block of code and bind the data to the form.
 If the data is not valid it will simply return the form to the template with the data that was previously entered by the user for correction.